Getting Started

 key intach.toml

-- By adding an import between modules that didn’t previously import from each other.
+, or marking it as deprecated - By adding an import between modules that didn’t previously import from each other.

 Give both a try and run tach check